jaspector

 2.5% processing fee on all debit/credit card transactions

-How to Schedule
+How to schedule

-Typical inspection sequence: Typical sequence: setbacks/elevation or setback checks, temporary power pole, pier/foundation/ground plumbing, framing, electrical rough-in, plumbing top-out, HVAC duct, energy, brick ties, paving and grading items where applicable, final trade/building/fire inspections, plus job-check inspections for site conditions and permit posting.
+Typical sequence: Typical sequence: setbacks/elevation or setback checks, temporary power pole, pier/foundation/ground plumbing, framing, electrical rough-in, plumbing top-out, HVAC duct, energy, brick ties, paving and grading items where applicable, final trade/building/fire inspections, plus job-check inspections for site conditions and permit posting.

-Do I need a building permit in Huntsville, TX?
+01 Do I need a building permit in Huntsville, TX?

 A permit is required when an owner or authorized agent intends to construct, enlarge, alter, repair, move, demolish, or change occupancy of a building or structure; install, enlarge, alter, repair, remove, convert, or replace electrical, gas, mechanical, or plumbing systems; alter fire extinguishing systems; or construct/change access to a public street from a driveway.

-How much does a building permit cost in Huntsville, TX?
+02 How much does a building permit cost in Huntsville, TX?

+Building permit fees in Huntsville, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50 for residential new/addition; $65 inspection fee for commercial under $1,000 valuation.
 Fees are calculated as: Residential new/addition square-foot based.
 Residential renovation/accessory work uses base-plus-increment.
 Commercial valuation based..
 Plan check fee: No fee under $10,000 valuation; at $10,000 or more, one-half of building permit fee.

-How do I apply for a building permit in Huntsville, TX?
+03 How do I apply for a building permit in Huntsville, TX?

-1. Determine permit type and whether the work requires a permit.
+To apply for a building permit in Huntsville, TX, follow these steps: 1.
+Determine permit type and whether the work requires a permit.
 2. Prepare the application package including completed permit application, one set of drawn-to-scale plans plus digital copy, MEP work description or design, and Development Permit Application for new structures or additions.
 3. Submit the package through the CivicGov4 portal, in person, or by mail.
 4. Pay applicable fees.
 5. After approval, obtain the permit and post it on site.
 Permits and stamped plans must be kept on site and visible from the street.
 6. Request required inspections through the portal or permit office and obtain final approvals before occupancy or closeout.

-How do I schedule a building inspection in Huntsville, TX?
+04 How do I schedule a building inspection in Huntsville, TX?

-Other cities in Walker County
+Other jurisdictions in Walker County.

-View all Walker County jurisdictions →
+All Walker County jurisdictions →